Josias Rowley

-Admiral Sir Josias Rowley, 1st Baronet, GCB, GCMG (1765 – 10 January 1842), known as "The Sweeper of the Seas", was an Anglo-Irish naval officer who commanded the campaign that captured the French Indian Ocean islands of Réunion and Mauritius in 1810.
+Admiral Sir Josias Rowley, 1st Baronet, GCB, GCMG (1765 – 10 January 1842) was a Royal Navy officer and politician who served in the French Revolutionary and Napoleonic Wars.

 Birth and family

 Rowley was born in 1765 the second son of Clotworthy Rowley and Letitia (née Campbell), of Mountcampbell, Drumsna, County Leitrim, in the West of Ireland.
 His father was a Barrister and MP for Downpatrick in the Irish Parliament.
 His paternal grandfather was Admiral of the Fleet Sir William Rowley, KCB.
 He had at least one brother William, MP for Kinsale and Recorder of Kinsale.

 Naval career

 He joined the Royal Navy in 1778, age 13, on HMS Suffolk in the West Indies, under the command of his uncle, Sir Joshua Rowley.

 Promoted to post captain in 1795, age 30, he commanded HMS Braave (40 guns) at the Cape of Good Hope and then HMS Imperieuse (38 guns) in the East Indies.
 He also commanded HMS Raisonnable (64 guns) and took part in the Battle of Cape Finisterre in 1805.
 In 1798 he became the Member of the Irish House of Commons for Downpatrick.

 In 1808 he became commander-in-chief, Cape of Good Hope Station.
 In 1809, as commodore of a small squadron off Mauritius, working with the commander of the East India Company troops at Rodrigues, he successfully raided the island of Réunion.

 In March 1810 he moved into HMS Boadicea (38 guns) and transported a larger landing party to Réunion and captured the island.
 Meanwhile, a force led by Captain Samuel Pym RN was being out-flanked by French frigates attacking Grand Port, Mauritius.
 HMS Africaine was captured by the French frigates Iphigénie and Astrée in the engagement.
 Rowley then re-captured Africaine the same day.
 Vice-Admiral Albemarle Bertie arrived on 29 November and took the surrender of Mauritius on 3 December 1810.

 Rowley was then given command of HMS America (74 guns) in the Mediterranean.
 He was created a baronet in December 1813, promoted rear-admiral in 1814 and appointed KCB in 1815.

 In the summer of 1815, age 50, with his flagship Impregnable (98 guns), under Lord Exmouth he sailed once more to the Mediterranean.
 In 1818 he was appointed commander-in-chief on the Cork Station.
 In 1821 he became MP for Kinsale, County Cork.
 Promoted to vice-admiral in 1825, he was made commander-in-chief, Mediterranean Fleet in 1833.